lloda/ra-ra/README.md

 * operators to select from argument list (`where`, `pick`)
 * view operations: reshape, transpose, reverse, collapse/explode, stencils
 * arbitrary types as array elements, or as scalar operands
-* many predefined array operations; adding yours is trivial
+* many predefined array operations; adding new ones is trivial
 * configurable error handling
 * as much `constexpr` as possible.